 The new Google Pixel Buds (2020) might look wildly different than Apple’s latest true wireless earphones, but Google and Apple’s overall design philosophies are strikingly similar: make the user experience as smooth and elegant as possible.
 Time to run through a detailed breakdown of the differences between the Apple AirPods Pro and Google Pixel Buds (2020) to see which headset is the best for your needs.

-Editor’s note: this article was updated on February 17, 2021, to address the Samsung Galaxy Buds Pro as an alternative.
+Editor’s note: this article was updated on April 15, 2021, to address an FAQ about Share Audio.

 These buds take on different shapes with simple designs

 Both the AirPods Pro and Google Pixel Buds (2020) were designed with simplicity and the end user experience in mind.
 Apple has been known for its beautiful, minimalist hardware since the very early aughts, and its years of experience have informed the AirPods Pro design.
 Its angled stems make it easy to remove and insert the earbuds, and double as pressure-sensitive control modules.
 Even the ear tip installation is brilliantly thought out: instead of pushing the silicone sleeve over a plastic nozzle, the AirPods Pro ear tips click into a moat-like divot encompassing the earbud grill.
 This creates a more secure fit with the ear tips than your standard ear tip installation allows.

 Unlike the original AirPods, the AirPods Pro have dedicated nozzles that seal to your ear canals.
 A more stable fit is the obvious benefit, but it also optimizes noise cancellation; the hardware does the work of passively filtering out background noise, making it easier for the active noise cancelling technology to further negate ambient sounds.
 Apple provides users with small, medium, and large ear tip sizes, so most should be able to get a fine fit.
 You can take a fit test in the settings menu to see if the tips you chose are the best pick.